 The British Association of Play Therapy (BAPT) describe Play Therapy as follows, “Play Therapy is a way of helping children express their feelings and deal with their emotional problems, using play as the main communication tool”.

 Being qualified to use play to communicate therapeutically means that neither myself nor my client are limited by having to rely on words to communicate.
 We can use sand trays, play, art, drama, clay, play doh and other creative ways of expressing feelings, fears or desires.
 With children this is crucial as if they are only supported to communicate through words we severely limit what they are able to communicate to the adults around them.
-It is also helpful with teenagers who are reluctant to talk, and even for us adults when we just can’t find the words to express the depths of what we are feeling.
+It is also helpful with teenagers who are reluctant to talk, or just can’t find the words to express the depths of what they are feeling.
 If you need any persuading on this matter watch this short clip from the Association for Play Therapy (an American organization)…

 I hold the following qualifications: